Cross Section Measurements of $\bar{n}p \rightarrow K^{+}K^{-}\pi^{+}(\pi^{0})$ via Antineutrons Produced by $J/\psi \to p \pi^{-} \bar{n}$ Decays: BESIII detector and Monte Carlo simulation

-The data sample used in this analysis consists of $(10087 \pm 44) \times 10^{6}$ $J/\psi$ events~\cite{jpsi data} collected with the \mbox{BESIII} detector.
+The beam pipe is a multilayer structure consisting of a 14.4~$\mu$m gold layer, two beryllium layers with thicknesses of 0.8 and 0.6~mm, and a 0.8~mm oil layer sandwiched between the beryllium layers.
+In this analysis, the target protons are provided by the hydrogen in the oil layer.

 Monte Carlo (MC) simulated data samples produced with a {\sc geant4}-based~\cite{geant4} software package, which includes the geometric description of the \mbox{BESIII} detector and the detector response, are used to determine detection efficiencies and to estimate backgrounds.
 The simulation models the beam energy spread and initial state radiation in the $e^+e^-$ annihilations with the generator {\sc kkmc}~\cite{ref:kkmc1, ref:kkmc2}.
 The inclusive MC sample includes both the production of the $J/\psi$ resonance and the continuum processes incorporated in {\sc kkmc}.
 All particle decays are modeled with {\sc evtgen}~\cite{ref:evtgen1, ref:evtgen2} using branching fractions either taken from the Particle Data Group~\cite{pdg}, when available, or otherwise estimated with {\sc lundcharm}~\cite{ref:lundcharm1, ref:lundcharm2}.
 Final state radiation from charged final state particles is incorporated using the {\sc photos} package~\cite{photos2}.
 The signal MC sample of $\jnp$ is generated according to the partial-wave analysis (PWA) results in Ref.~\cite{PWA} to determine the tagging efficiency of antineutron, while signal MC samples of $\bar{n}p \rightarrow K^{+}K^{-}\pi^{+}(\pi^{0})$ are generated with a phase space model to determine detection efficiency.
 In these simulations, the antineutron momentum is determined by the PWA result of $\jnp$, and the target proton is assumed to be at rest.